Samoan language: Numbers

-There are also formal prefixes or suffixes used in the chiefly register when counting different species of fish, taro, yams, bananas, chickens, pigs, and other foodstuffs.
+There are also formal prefixes or suffixes used in the chiefly register when counting different species of fish, taro, yams, banana, chicken, pork, and other foodstuffs.

 Similarities to other Austronesian languages

 Despite the geographical distance, there are many shared words between different Austronesian languages.
 Below is a list of examples from 4 other Malayo-Polynesian languages: Tongan, Hawaiian, Maanyan, Malay.
-Note the presence of IPA^{(key)} where available.